-How to Keep Your Wife In Love With You
+How to Keep Your Wife in Love With You

 "You said so, sweet, not I. I like you just the way you are."

-(This is always an excellent phrase.
-It shows tolerance, affection, and good nature--yet subtly implies there is room for improvement.)
+(This is an excellent phrase.
+It shows tolerance, affection and good nature – yet subtly implies there is room for improvement.)

 Often you will find you have planted a seed.
 Watch it grow.